By Sydney Schaef, Ed.D., M.B.A.

 Competencies define skills that are practiced and developed continuously.
 They are not “one and done,” like many standards, which are course-based and attached to specific grade levels or bands.

-In competency-based models, performance level descriptors (PLDs) clarify how skills develop on the journey toward mastery.
+In competency-based models, performance level descriptors (PLDs) clarify the developmental journey from novice-to-expert or to “mastery.”
 As such, PLDs help students understand, in explicit and transparent terms, where they stand and what they need to do to advance to higher levels.
 Importantly, in truly competency-based systems, PLDs are not attached to specific grade levels, as we know that learning happens in different ways and at different times for children, and not in an even sequence along linear progressions based on age.

 This is an important point to emphasize: we believe strongly that we must guard against tying PLDs to age-based grades or cohorts.
 An eleven year-old can be a virtuoso violinist, and most eighteen year-olds are likely to never be.
 PLDs are guideposts to mastery, they are not research-based progressions that define the developmentally appropriate age in which various skills and concepts should be mastered.
 If we are truly seeking to personalize learning, we must recognize there are aspects of the learning process that simply cannot be standardized.
 If we tie our competency PLDs to grade levels, we are falling back into the standardizing movement.